petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 # Exercise 5:

 The heat must go on when the temparature is 10 degrees Celsius.
+Now it goes on at 20 degrees.

 See tesla-climate.component:
 The limit must be > 10